 Professor Carroll is on the Board of Directors for The Academy at Saint Joan of Arc in Evanston, Illinois.
-At Kellogg, she is on the executive board for IGNITE (Kellogg's resource group for women), is the executive sponsor of KBAN (the Kellogg Black and African American Network) and is on the Board of Advisors for the MBA student organization, Pride at Kellogg.
+At Kellogg, she is the executive sponsor of KBAN (the Kellogg Black and African American Network) and is on the Board of Advisors for the MBA student organization, Pride at Kellogg.
 She is a member of the Management Communication Association and Association for Business Communication.

 Professor Carroll holds a B.A. in political science from Boston College and a M.B.A. in management and marketing from New York University.
 Additionally, she has a certificate in executive coaching.